wpmetabox/docs/_docs/fields/slider.md

 This field simply saves a single selected value (without the prefix and suffix) in the database.

-If the field is cloneable, then the value is stored as a serialized array in a single row in the database.
+If the field is cloneable, the value is stored as a serialized array in a single row in the database.

 ## Template usage